dynatrace-oss/terraform-provider-dynatrace/docs/resources/document.md

 ### Optional

-- `actor` (String) The user context the executions of the document will happen with
-- `owner` (String) The ID of the owner of this document
+- `custom_id` (String) If provided, this will be the id of the document.
+If not provided, a system-generated id is used.
 - `private` (Boolean) Specifies whether the document is private or readable by everybody

 ### Read-Only

 - `id` (String) The ID of this resource.
+- `owner` (String) The ID of the owner of this document
 - `version` (Number) The version of the document